 Increase productivity is like motherhood and apple pie, everyone would agree it’s a good thing.
 Yet clearly not every UK owner got the memo.
 According to European statistics the UK work longer hours and are less productive.
-There’s also a link between productivity and growth which I covered in my earlier article Increasing Productivity & Efficiency – Secret Weapon.
-Also Overwhelmed with work – 6 tips to tame the Rhino reported that productivity drops sharply when working more than a 50-hour week.
+The fact is productivity drops sharply when working more than a 50-hour week.
 So how can owners respond and what are the challenges?

 Increase Productivity – Painting the picture